Betting Apps Fanatics Sportsbook Fanatics Fair Play - Explained

 Other sportsbooks very rarely will make these exceptions, whereas Fanatics has set guidelines for when they will void bets.
 No more wondering "Will my player be voided" is needed when betting with Fanatics Sportsbook.

-I can't count how many times I've been personally affected by player injuries ruining my bets and wish this was a universal feature across the top betting apps.
+I can't count how many times I've been personally affected by player injuries ruining my bets.
+This needs to become a universal feature across the top betting apps.

 Hopefully, other online sportsbooks take note and implement similar programs, but for now, Fanatics Sportsbook has separated itself from the pack with Fair Play.